Start Here: Business Intelligence Analytics

 Employees dim_employees An employee Names and emails for recognition reports.

-For more advanced use cases and table details, see the Data Contracts documentation.
+For more advanced use cases and table details, see the Data Contracts and Data Dictionary documentation.

 Guardrails